FlavourSys/user-manual/user-manual/admin-panel.rst

 *130101-projectname.avp* in a newly created project.

-Once you feel confident that the template matches your requirements click “Create”.
+Once you feel confident that the template matches your requirements click :admin_ui_button:`CREATE`.
 The job is not exactly done now.
 Point your file browser to the *templates/* directory on the storage and navigate to the newly created template's directory.
 You will see a folder *project* and a folder for each of your media storages.
 You may create custom file and folder structures inside